flutter/website/src/docs/cookbook/lists/floating-app-bar.md

       title: title,
       home: Scaffold(
         // No appbar provided to the Scaffold, only a body with a
-        // CustomScrollView
+        // CustomScrollView.
         body: CustomScrollView(
           slivers: <Widget>[
-            // Add the app bar to the CustomScrollView SliverAppBar(
+            // Add the app bar to the CustomScrollView.
+            SliverAppBar(
-              // Provide a standard title
+              // Provide a standard title.
               title: Text(title),
               // Allows the user to reveal the app bar if they begin scrolling
-              // back up the list of items
+              // back up the list of items.
               floating: true,
-              // Display a placeholder Widget to visualize the shrinking size
+              // Display a placeholder widget to visualize the shrinking size.
               flexibleSpace: Placeholder(),
-              // Make the initial height of the SliverAppBar larger than normal
+              // Make the initial height of the SliverAppBar larger than normal.
               expandedHeight: 200,
             ),
             // Next, create a SliverList